Analysis | In playoff opener, Yankees tee off on Indians’ ace and send a message to the rest of baseball

 Yankees second baseman DJ LeMahieu rifled Bieber’s third pitch of the game, a fastball, into right field for a single, and right fielder Aaron Judge smashed the next pitch, a first-pitch fastball, for a two-run homer.

+“We had a great plan,” Yankees Manager Aaron Boone said.
+“You know you’re up against an ace. ...
+The key with Bieber, if you’re going to have a chance against him, you’ve got to make quality swing decisions.”

-Bieber had allowed two or fewer earned runs in nine of his 12 starts in 2020, blanking his opponent in five of those starts, but four pitches into Tuesday night’s postseason opener, he was already down a pair of runs.
-He had faced 90 batters at home during the regular season, and not a single one of them had homered off him — but Judge did, two batters into Bieber’s postseason debut.
+Bieber had allowed two or fewer earned runs in nine of his 12 starts in 2020, blanking his opponent in five of those starts, but four pitches into Tuesday’s postseason opener, he was already down a pair of runs.
+He had faced 90 batters at home during the regular season, and not a single one had homered off him — but Judge did, two batters into Bieber’s postseason debut.

+“I wasn’t being aggressive enough with my good off-speed stuff in the zone,” Bieber said, “and that allowed them to refine their approach, lay off curveballs down and wait out mistakes — and that’s what they did.”

-For Judge, it was his first homer since returning from the injured list in early August.
-The injuries and inconsistency up and down the Yankees’ roster provided the subtext for the maddening, streaky quality of their play.
+For Judge, it was his first homer since early August.
+The injuries and inconsistency up and down the Yankees’ roster provided the subtext for the streaky quality of their play.
 They started the season on a 16-6 roll, stumbled through a 5-15 skid, reeled off 10 straight wins in mid-September, then went 2-6 over the final eight games of the regular season.

 But baseball’s expanded, 16-team postseason — put in place for this pandemic-shortened season — created a lesser sense of urgency at the top of the standings, and for an experienced, pedigreed team such as the Yankees, the postseason represents a renewed opportunity.

+“Our season,” said left fielder Brett Gardner, who drove in three runs and was a triple shy of hitting for the cycle, “started today.”

-In the seventh inning Tuesday night, as Torres stood on first base following an RBI single — the fourth hit of the game for a player whose numbers were down across the board this season — Judge caught his attention in the visitors’ dugout, pointed to his wrist and mouthed the words, “It’s time.”
+In the seventh inning, as Torres stood on first base following an RBI single — the third of four hits on the day for a player whose numbers were down across the board this season — Judge caught his attention in the visitors’ dugout, pointed to his wrist and mouthed the words, “It’s time.”

 After what the Yankees did to the best pitcher in baseball Tuesday night, Judge’s small gesture of encouragement toward his teammate might have also represented a warning to the rest of the sport.